-Mandatory conditions for a regulated dog
+Mandatory conditions for regulated menacing or dangerous dogs

-The following document details the mandatory conditions for keeping a dog which has been regulated as dangerous, menacing or restricted under the Animal Management (Cats and Dogs) Act 2008.
+The following document details the mandatory conditions for keeping a dog which has been declared menacing or dangerous under the Animal Management (Cats and Dogs) Act 2008 and Local Law 2 Animal Management Act 2011.

-1. Desexing (dangerous and restricted dogs only)
+1. Desexing (Dangerous dogs only)

-As the owner of a declared dangerous or restricted dog you must ensure it is desexed within 3 months after the dog is declared as dangerous unless desexing is likely to be a serious risk to the dog's health.
+The owner of a declared dangerous dog must ensure it is desexed within 3 months after the dog is declared as dangerous unless desexing is likely to be a serious risk to the dog's health.